Tsai-chia-hsiang/YOLO_LabelImg/readme.md

 └──...
 ```

-Then it will generate the following folders under this root:
+Then, it will generate the following folders under this root:
 ```
 .
 ├── dataset/